 As a result of the benchmarking, students may be assigned to a remediation group or withdrawn from one if their skill level has improved.

 High Ability Program

 Richland Bean-Blossom Community School Corporation believes in maximizing the development of each high ability student.
-For the High Ability handbook and programming information go to the RBBCSC Homepage.
+For more information regarding our high ability program, please visit the corporation website.

 Response to Intervention